Sunspot number: Smoothed monthly mean

+where $R_{m+n}$ is the monthly sunspot number $n$ months away from month $m$.
+The smoothed monthly mean is intended to dampen any sudden jumps in the monthly sunspot number and remove the effects of the 27-day solar rotation period.

 Alternative series

 The accuracy of the compilation of the group sunspot number series has been questioned, motivating the development of several alternative series suggesting different behavior of sunspot group activity before the 20th century.

 However, indirect indices of solar activity favor the group sunspot number series by Chatzistergos T. et al.

 A different index of sunspot activity was introduced in 1998 in the form of the number of groups apparent on the solar disc.

 With this index it was made possible to include sunspot data acquired since 1609, being the date of the invention of the telescope.